 The Online Journalism Awards (OJAs), launched in May 2000 to honor excellence in digital journalism around the world, are administered by the Online News Association.

-The deadline for submissions was June 20, 2014.
 Sign up for ONA’s newsletter to find out about the 2015 OJAs.

 Over the past decade, the OJAs have recognized major media, international and independent sites and individuals producing innovative work in multimedia storytelling.
 The OJA Committee and judges place special emphasis on entries that demonstrate mastery of the special characteristics and emerging technology of digital journalism.